NatreJuris/JavaScript_Projects/README.md

 -PIZZA MENU :

-    This project is a menu used to order pizza with various toppings.
-It then takes the input information and calculates the price for the order.
+    This is a menu used to order pizza with various toppings.
+It takes input information and calculates the price for the order.

 -TIC TAC TOE :